Turalei

+Turalei is a large town and government seat of the Twic County of Warrap State in the Bahr el Ghazal region of South Sudan.
+The town is the birthplace of many well-known basketball players such as Manute Bol and Ring Ayuel and Liberation fighters as Kerbino Kuanyin Bol, Martin Manyiel Ayuel, Dr Justin Yach Arop and Many other.

 Location

 Turalei is in Warrap State.
 It is the gubernatorial headquarters of Twic County.
-Its location is in Turalei Payam in the north of South Sudan near the border with the Republic of Sudan and the Abyei Region.
+Its location is in Turalei Payam in the north of South Sudan near the border with the Republic of the Sudan and the Abyei Area.
 This location lies about 834 km by road, northwest of Juba, the capital and largest city in the country.